Ex-leader Shinzo Abe fatally shot in shock Japan attack | Politics

 - Country:

-Former Japanese Prime Minister Shinzo Abe, a divisive arch-conservative and one of his nation's most powerful and influential figures, has died after being shot during a campaign speech Friday in western Japan, according to NHK public television.
+Former Japanese Prime Minister Shinzo Abe, a divisive arch-conservative and one of his nation's most powerful and influential figures, has died after being shot during a campaign speech Friday in western Japan, hospital officials said.

 Abe, 67, was shot from behind minutes after he started his speech in Nara.
 He was airlifted to a hospital for emergency treatment but was not breathing and his heart had stopped.
-He was pronounced dead later at the hospital, NHK said.
+He was later pronounced dead despite emergency treatment that included massive blood transfusions, hospital officials said.

 In the next moment, security guards leap on top of a man in a gray shirt who lies face down on the pavement.
 A double-barreled device that appeared to be a handmade gun is seen on the ground.